Some algorithms for the mean curvature flow under topological changes: An Energy Penalized Minimization Algorithm.

-Similarly, we can prove that the FIS (scaled in time) satisfies $(\hat E_n^{\rm AC})'(u_h^n; u_h^{n-1})(v_h) = 0$, so it cannot handle the topological change since we know that changing the time step size does not solve the topological changes well as is indicated in Test 3. \end{remark}

-In the following Test 5--Test7, the energy penalized minimization algorithm is applied to implement the above benchmark problems as well as the problems with random initial conditions.
+In the following Test 5--Test 7, the energy penalized minimization algorithm is applied to implement the above benchmark problems as well as the problems with random initial conditions.\\

-\paragraph{Test 5} In this test, we compare the evolution of the solution when the initial condition is two circles with a small distance in Test 3 based on the energy penalized minimization algorithm.
+{\bf Test 5.} In this test, we compare the evolution of the solution when the initial condition is two circles with a small distance in Test 3 based on the energy penalized minimization algorithm.
 In Figure \ref{fig10}, the energy penalized minimization algorithm is used to compute the evolution of the solution, and we find that these two circles separate, which is consistent with the result of the level set method.
 The distance between these two circle is $d=0.02$, the spatial size is $h=0.005$, the interaction length is $\epsilon=0.01$, the penalized term is $\delta = 4$, and the time step size is $k = 1\times10^{-4}$.
-The Figure \ref{energy4} indicates the energy change over time for the energy penalized minimization algorithm.
-We can observe that the energy decreases until it reaches 0 when these two circles disappear.

-\paragraph{Test 6} In this test, we compare the evolution of the solution under the initial condition in Test 4 based on the energy penalized minimization algorithm.
+{\bf Test 6.} In this test, we compare the evolution of the solution under the initial condition in Test 4 based on the energy penalized minimization algorithm.
 In Figure \ref{fig16}, the energy penalized minimization algorithm with penalized term $\delta$ to be 8 is used to compute the evolution of the solution, and we find that these two wedges merge, which is consistent with the result of the level set method.
 The spatial size is $h=0.005$, the interaction length is $\epsilon=0.01$, and the time step size is $k = 10^{-4}$.
-The Figure \ref{energy7} indicates the energy change over time for the energy penalized minimization algorithm.
-We observe that the energy decreases slowly until around time $5\times10^{-3}$, then it decreases very fast until it reaches 0.